Presbyterian Historical Society

 The Presbyterian Historical Society (PHS) is the oldest continuous denominational historical society in the United States.
 Its mission is to collect, preserve and share the history of the American Presbyterian and Reformed tradition with the church and broader community.
 It is a department of the Office of the General Assembly of the Presbyterian Church (U.S.A.).

 Located in Philadelphia, Pennsylvania, the Historical Society holds about 32,000 cubic feet of archival records and personal papers; about 250,000 monographs, serials, and rare books; and a museum collection that includes approximately 250 paintings and over 25,000 communion tokens.
-The Society's address is 425 Lombard Street in Philadelphia’s Historic Society Hill District.
+The Society's address is 425 Lombard Street in Philadelphia's historic Society Hill district.

 The Presbyterian Historical Society is governed by a Board of Directors, which sets strategic directions for the Society, provides oversight, ensures financial stability and advocates and promotes the work of the Society within the Presbyterian Church (U.S.A.).
+It has EIN 23–6431364 as a 501(c)(3) Public Charity.

 History

 The Presbyterian Historical Society was organized on May 20, 1852, at the General Assembly meeting of the (Old School) Presbyterian Church in the U.S.A. in Charleston, South Carolina.
-Concerned over the permanent loss of historical records, Old School Board of Education Secretary Cortland Van Rensselaer helped to orchestrate the Society’s creation.
-The Society’s original mission was to “collect and preserve materials, and to promote the knowledge of the history of the Presbyterian Church in the United States of America.”
+Concerned over the permanent loss of historical records, Old School Board of Education Secretary Cortland Van Rensselaer helped to orchestrate the Society's creation.
+The Society's original mission was to “collect and preserve materials, and to promote the knowledge of the history of the Presbyterian Church in the United States of America.”